SchunterKino/kinoapi/API.md

    * `decode_mode_changed` - Current active decode mode for Digital 1 input. *Only sent if the Dolby connection is available.*
  * `lights_connection` - Indicate if the Jnior connection for light regulation is available.
  * `projector_connection` - Indicate if the Christie IMB connection for projector control is available.
+   * `lamp_off` - Inform if the lamp was recently turned off.
+Not sent anymore after 2 hours. *Only sent if the Christie connection is available.*

 ## Message format
 Every message is encoded as a JSON object containing at least a `msg_type` and an `action` string attribute.